This story has been updated. It was originally published on September 20, 2019.

 Go to Settings > Sounds & Haptics and either select Ringtone or Text Tone.
 Choose one of the iPhone’s default (and boring) options or visit the Tone Store to find something with a bit more personality.

 You can also set an individual ringtone or text tone for each of your contacts.
-Go to Phone > Contacts, and find the person you want to set a custom tone for.
+First, go to the Contacts app and find the person you want to set a custom tone for.
 Tap Edit, then change either Ringtone or Text Tone from Default to whatever you want.

 Mix up the Control Center

-To customize what appears in the Control Center, go to Settings > Control Center > Customize Controls.
-Tap the green plus sign to add any of the options to your Control Center.
-Rearrange them with the handle on the right.
+To customize what appears in the Control Center, go to Settings > Control Center.
+From there, tap the green plus sign to add any of the options to your Control Center and use the red minus sign to remove them.
+Rearrange your list by dragging the three lines on the right of each one.

 Get quick access to everything with Widgets